Instruction to authors BEBM

 Abbreviations.
 The paper can use typical abbreviations and acronyms of measurement units, chemical names, and other technical terms listed in www.iramn.ru only after their initial complete spelling.
 In addition, authors can introduce up to 3 original acronyms and abbreviations.

 References.
-The list of references in alphabetical order (no more than 15 items published after 2000) is given at the end of the manuscript.
+The list of references (no more than 15 items published after 2000) is given at the end of the manuscript.
 The references should not include unpublished papers, the abstracts of meetings and conferences, abstracts of theses, and dissertations.
 The references in the text should give the number in the reference list placed within square brackets.
 The journal articles should be referenced with the abbreviated name of the journal, year, volume, number, and pages.
 The books are references by title, publisher name, and year of publication.

 The date of manuscript submission.
 The date of manuscript submission is the day when it is received by BEBM Editorial Board in the final form.